Skip to main content

 * Not enough data

-Data Source: Centers for Disease Control and Prevention.
+Data Sources: Centers for Disease Control and Prevention.
 Oral Health Surveillance Report: Trends in Dental Caries and Sealants, Tooth Retention, and Edentulism, United States, 1999–2004 to 2011–2016.
-Atlanta, GA: Centers for Disease Control and Prevention, U.S. Dept of Health and Human Services; 2019.
+Atlanta, GA: Centers for Disease Control and Prevention, U.S. Department of Health and Human Services; 2019

 Last Reviewed